 Travel & Accommodations

+Chicago's Midway Airport (MDW) and O'Hare Airport (ORD) are both about 30 minutes from the hotel and Zoo.
+This course takes place at the Chicago Zoological Society - Brookfield Zoo in Brookfield, IL.
 Course participants stay at the designated hotel and a shuttle will transport participants to and from the Brookfield Zoo daily.

 Please wait until you are admitted into the course before making your reservations.
 You will receive an email containing detailed information regarding your accommodations and transportation once you are admitted.

-For additional details please contact the AZA Professional Development Program Manager or call (301) 562-0777 ext 251
+For additional details please contact the AZA Professional Development Department or call (301) 562-0777 ext 251.